wbiker/rules_dotnet/dotnet/providers.rst

 Design
 ------

-The Dotnet providers are designed primarily for the efficiency of the Dotnet rules, the information they share is mostly there because it is required for the core rules to work.
+The Dotnet providers are designed primarily for the efficiency of the dotnet rules, the information they share is mostly there because it is required for the core rules to work.

 All the providers are designed to hold only immutable data.
 This is partly because its a cleaner